striped/time-util/wdcalc-java8/README.md

 # Working day utilities (for Java 8)

-This is Work date utilities implemented for usage in JRE 1.8.
+This is Working day utilities implemented for usage in JRE 1.8.